On the viability of $f(Q)$ gravity models: Concluding remarks

 \section{\textbf{Concluding remarks}}

 In the present study we have made a novel attempt to demystify the three interconnecting aspects of $f(Q)$ theory - the classical energy conservation criterion, the two independent field equations of $f(Q)$ theory generated by varying the metric and connection, and the extended Bianchi identity.
-We have showed that the connection field equation and the energy conservation criterion are actually equivalent condition in this theory, in the sense that one of these two conditions can yield the other on utilising the metric field equation.
-More importantly, neither of these two conditions are trivially true in generic $f(Q)$ theory.
+We have shown that the connection field equation and the energy conservation criterion are actually equivalent condition in this theory.
+More importantly, neither of these two conditions are true in generic $f(Q)$ theory, unless $Q$ is constant.
 This vital feature has been predominantly overlooked in the literature, most probably since the condition holds in spatially flat FLRW metric in Cartesian coordinates (coincident gauge choice), as proved explicitly in the present discussion.
 Thus for the first time, the hazy pictures of why the connection field equation can be wiped out clean from all the discussions in this particular cosmological setting, or why we can employ the continuity equation $\dot{\rho}+3H(p+\rho)=0$ in this case, are explained with a great precision.
-We have further showed that the said criterion is not satisfied trivially in FLRW background (spatially flat, open or closed type) with some other affine connection and frame choice.
+We have further shown that the said criterion is not always satisfied in FLRW background (spatially flat and open or closed type) with some other affine connection and frame choice.
 The matter of unfortunate fact is that the spatially flat FLRW metric in Cartesian coordinates (coincident gauge) cannot let us distinguish between the metric and symmetric teleparallel theories.
-Therefore, we cannot stick to this special coordinate and gauge choice in FLRW if we honestly like to invest in this newly proposed $f(Q)$ theories of gravity in demonstrating the unexplained observations of our universe.
-And soonest we put our step in the other possible connections and frames in FLRW geometry, the energy conservation criterion/connection field equation becomes activated.
+Therefore, we cannot stick to this special coordinate and gauge choice in FLRW if we honestly like to invest in this newly proposed $f(Q)$ theories of gravity in demonstrating the unexplained observations of our Universe.
+And as soon we put our step in the other possible connections and frames in FLRW geometry, the energy conservation criterion/connection's field equation are not satisfied anymore for general $f(Q)$ models.